stefanoborini/pep-keyword/PEP-XXX.rst

 single argument idx.
 Strategy 1 keeps the current signature, but expands the range of variability in type and contents of idx.

-This strategy has a fundamental flaw in having degenerate notations, but this flaw can be overlooked by accepting the equivalency of the representations.

 We identify four possible ways to implement this Strategy:

 ::